UCLALibrary/fester/README.md

 or

-    mvn install
+    mvn verify

 This will run the functional, feature flag, and integration tests, in addition to the unit tests.
-If you want to skip a particular type of test but still run the 'install' phase, you can use one of the following arguments to your Maven command:
+If you want to skip a particular type of test but still run the 'verify' phase, you can use one of the following arguments to your Maven command:

     -DskipUTs
     -DskipITs